guilhemmarchand/trackme/docs/userguide.rst

 See :ref:`Enrichment tags` for more details om this feature

-**Additionally, if there has been indexes migrations, or if one or more sourcetypes have been decomissioned, this will affect the state of a given host if the alert policy is defined to granular per sourcetype, you can reset the knowledge of indexes and sourcetypes on a per host basis via the reset button:**
+**Additionally, if there has been indexes migrations, or if one or more sourcetypes have been decomissioned, this will affect the state of a given host if the alert policy is defined to track per sourcetype, you can reset the knowledge of indexes and sourcetypes on a per host basis via the reset button:**

 .. image:: img/first_steps/data_host_reset.png
    :alt: img/first_steps/data_host_reset